96boards/documentation/ConsumerEdition/DragonBoard-410c/Installation/LinuxSDBoot.md

 In some cases a developer may be interested in duplicating byte-for-byte the internal eMMC.
 This section describes one way to do this.
 Prerequisites:
 - This section assumes the developer has installed and is running their file system from the SD Card.
 - This section also assumes that the SD Card has enough free space to create the duplicated image.
+8 GB of free space is a good base assumption although the .img file may end up being smaller.

 First, make sure the internal eMMC is not mounted: